German Marshall Fund: Brussels Forum

 Brussels Forum is an annual meeting of influential U.S., European, and global political, corporate, and intellectual leaders in Brussels.
 Participants include heads of state and government, senior officials from the European Union institutions and the member states, U.S. cabinet officials, congressional representatives, parliamentarians, academics, and media.

 Atlantic Dialogues

 The Atlantic Dialogues is an annual event in Morocco involving around 300 high-level public- and private-sector leaders from around the Atlantic Basin, including Africa and Latin America.
 Topics of discussion include cross-regional issues ranging from security to economics, migration to energy.

-Stockholm China Forum

-Stockholm China Forum is a bi-annual, trilateral conference of European, U.S. and Chinese officials, academics, business leaders and other attendees.
-The forum has run since 2007, when it was established to create an informal, off-the-record space to foster transatlantic cooperation on China policy, and trilateral cooperation on areas of agreement and mutual interest.